ssaakash/Pet-Projects/Readme.txt

 Hey,
 Just tried my hands on creating a few standalone basic games using python.
-Can you try running them and give it a shot?
+You can either run it using Source codes or using the standalone executable versions.
+To run the standalone versions, follow the instructions below.
 Instructions:
 1. Download the zip file
 2. Extract contents